TrevorCD/MPU-6500-STM32-Device-Driver/README.md

 use either the MPU6500_Init_SPI or MPU6500_Init_I2C function to select the communication protocol.

-### Compilation
+### Integration

 - Add mpu6500.c to C_SOURCES in the stm32 makefile, and add a -I[path to mpu6500.h] as a flag.

-### Integration

 - Enable interrupts on whichever line is connected to the MPU6500's INT pin.